HD Ready vs Full HD | Explained the Differences Between HD Ready, Full HD, and Ultra HD

 The HD Ready or Full HD logo is most commonly associated with televisions, but it can also be found on other related devices.
 Examples include projectors and monitors, as well as set-top boxes.

-Remember that any system in the string can play video at the lowest possible resolution.
+Remember that any system in the chain can play video at the lowest possible resolution.
 If your TV is Full HD (1080p) but your set-top box is only HD Ready (720p), your TV will only be able to display 720p content.
-A 1080p-capable HD Chromecast would not be able to display 1080p video on a 720p television.

 In many parts of the world, the standard definition is 576p (768x576px).
 Nonetheless, we are receiving SD content from the major DTH and cable operators.